micropython/micropython/docs/library/uhashlib.rst

        Example::

-           hash = uhashlib.sha1('abcd1234', 1001)    # lenght of the initial piece is multiple of 4 bytes
+           hash = uhashlib.sha1('abcd1234', 1001)    # length of the initial piece is multiple of 4 bytes
            hash.update('1234')                       # also multiple of 4 bytes
            ...
            hash.update('12345')                      # last chunk may be of any length